g-simmons/infovisfinal/report/report.md

 The parallel coordinates visualization displays the carbohydrates, fats, proteins and fiber of each food item.
 The user can brush on an axis to filter out a range.
 The user can also add multiple ranges on a single axis by holding the shift key while brushing.
 ![alt text](./img/PC_multi_filter.png)

-and both have outbound interactions to a icicle plot displaying chemical compositions.
+All filtration interactions are connected across all three visualizations and are used by the icicle plot which displays chemical compositions.

 ##### Icicle Plot